 Facial appearance is shaped by a few moving parts:

 When the sympathetic nervous system is running high, the body stays in a subtle fight-or-flight state.
+The sympathetic branch of the nervous system drives that response and raises baseline muscle readiness, and physiology references confirm that sustained sympathetic tone keeps muscles primed for action.
 In some patients, that creates tightness in the forehead, between the brows, and in the jaw.
 Over months and years, those tension patterns can deepen certain lines.
 Injectables do not treat stress, but a skilled injector can account for the way tension and movement shape the face.
+Patients who feel keyed up around the clock may also benefit from addressing the underlying chronic stress and anxiety that holds those muscles tight in the first place.

 Anti-Wrinkle Treatment Options Start with One Question: Movement or Volume